SkySkimmer/lambda-rust/README.md

 ## For Developers: How to update the Iris dependency

 * Do the change in Iris, push it.
-* Wait for CI to publish a new Iris version on the opam archive.
+* Wait for CI to publish a new Iris version on the opam archive, then run `opam update iris-dev`.
-* In lambdaRust, change opam to depend on the new version.
+* In lambdaRust, change the `opam` file to depend on the new version.
 * Run `make build-dep` (in lambdaRust) to install the new version of Iris.
-* You may have to do `make clean` as Coq will likely complain about .vo file mismatches.
+  You may have to do `make clean` as Coq will likely complain about .vo file mismatches.